Cancer survivors: Care for your body after treatment

 Stop using tobacco

 Kick the habit once and for all.
 Smoking or using chewing tobacco puts you at risk of several types of cancer.
-Stopping now could reduce your risk of cancer recurrence and also lower your risk of developing a second type of cancer (second primary cancer).
+Stopping now could reduce your risk of cancer coming back.
+Quitting lowers your risk of developing a second type of cancer.

 If you've tried quitting in the past but haven't had much success, seek help.
-Talk to your doctor about resources to help you quit.
+Talk to your provider about resources to help you quit.

 Drink alcohol in moderation, if at all